jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-burning-man-top-tips.md

 ![null](/img/distrkt.jpg)

- 8) Take all the **food and drink** you’ll need with you - having a few emergency microwave meals in your RV is a good bet.
+ 8) Take all the food and drink you’ll need with you, especially **lots of water**.
+Having a few emergency microwave meals in your RV is a good bet too.
 <br><br>

  9) Wardrobe essentials: ski goggles, leggings, (fake) fur coat and **lots and lots of glow**.